-The educational philosophy of Central is to teach and perpetuate the values of Torah U'Madda L'khatchila, the synthesis of Jewish Law and Life and the wisdom of world civilization while promoting learning that is active and self-directed and that enables our students to be lifelong learners.
-Yeshiva University High School for Girls provides a platform for Jewish leadership through a challenging academic and co-curricular program in an atmosphere that fosters a commitment to Klal Yisrael.
+The educational philosophy of Central that supports our Mission is to teach and perpetuate the values of Torah U'Madda L'khatchila, the synthesis of Jewish Law and Life and the wisdom of world civilization while promoting learning that is active and self-directed and that enables our students to be lifelong learners.
+Central provides a platform for Jewish leadership through a challenging academic and co-curricular program in an atmosphere that fosters a commitment to Klal Yisrael.